Scandinavian Airlines: 2009–2021: Restructuring

 With the growth of budget airlines and decreasing fares in Scandinavia, the business experienced financial hardship.
 By 2009, competitive pressures had compelled the airline to launch a cost-cutting initiative.
 In the first step of which, the business sold its stakes in other companies, such as British Midland International, Spanair, and airBaltic, and began to restructure its operations.
 During January 2009, an agreement to divest more than 80 percent of the holdings in Spanair was signed with a Catalan group of investors led by Consorci de Turisme de Barcelona and Catalana d'Inciatives.
 These changes reportedly reduced the airliner's expenses by around 23 per cent between 2008 and 2011.

 In November 2012, the company came under heavy pressure from its owners and banks to implement even heavier cost-cutting measures as a condition for continued financial support.
 Negotiations with the respective trade unions took place for more than a week and exceeded the original deadline; in the end, an agreement was reached between SAS and the trade unions that would increase the work time, cutting employee's salaries by between 12 and 20 percent, along with reductions to the pension and retirement plans; these measures were aimed at keeping the airline as an operating concern.
 SAS was criticized for how it handled the negotiations, having reportedly denied facilities to the union delegations.

 During 2017, SAS announced that it was forming a new airline, Scandinavian Airlines Ireland, operating out of Heathrow Airport and Málaga Airport to fly European routes on its parent's behalf using nine Airbus A320neos.
 SAS sought to replace its own aircraft with cheaper ones crewed and based outside Scandinavia to compete better with other airlines.
 The Swedish Pilots Union expressed its dissatisfaction with the operational structure of the new airline, suggesting it violated the current labour-agreements.
 The Swedish Cabin Crew Union also condemned the new venture and stated that SAS established the airline to "not pay decent salaries" to cabin crew.

 In 2018, SAS announced that it had placed an order for 50 Airbus A320neo narrow-body jetliners to facilitate the creation of a single-type fleet.
-That same year, the Norwegian government divested its stake in the airline.
+That same year, in June, the Norwegian government divested its stake in the airline.
 As part of an environmental initiative launched by San Francisco International Airport (SFO), SAS flights operating out of SFO since December 2018 have been supplied with sustainable aviation fuel from Shell and SkyNRG.
+On 27 June 2018, the Norwegian government announced that it had sold all its shares in SAS.

 In July 2021, the European Commission approved a Swedish and Danish aid measure of approximately US$356 million to support SAS.
 In September 2021, SAS announced that it would establish two operating subsidiaries; SAS Connect and SAS Link, with its existing SAS Ireland subsidiary to be rebranded as the new SAS Connect, while SAS Link would initially operate the airline's Embraer E195 aircraft, and the operations of both companies to begin by early 2022.